ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

 ## How does netscan work?
 An alternative method of discovery is a netscan, where the device service is provided a set of IP addresses on a network to scan for ONVIF protocol devices using unicast.

-For example, if the provided CIDR is 10.0.0.0/24, it will probe IP addresses 10.0.0.0 to 10.0.0.255 for an ONVIF compliant device using soap commands, and return any devices it finds.
-These devices are then added to the device service based using the protocol information from the probes.
+For example, if the provided CIDR is 10.0.0.0/24, it will probe the IP's subnet mask for ONVIF compliant devices using soap commands, directly connecting to each address.
+It then returns any devices it finds and adds them to the device service using the protocol information from the probes.

+ This method is going to be slower than WS-Discovery, becuase it has to make individual connections.
+However, it can reach a much wider net of networks and devices than WS-Discovery.

-## EdgeX integrates the WS-Discovery
+## Adding the Devices to EdgeX
 ```
 ┌─────────────────┐               ┌──────────────┐                  ┌─────────────────┐
 │                 │               │              │                  │                 │